openhie/instant/core/kubernetes/README.md

 > These scripts can be duplicated and modified to implement custom imports

-To clean up the remaining job and pods from a successful setup run the following:
+To clean up the remaining job and pods from a successful setup, run the following:

 ```bash
 ./importer/k8s.sh clean